A simple way to come down when the day has taken everything

 - you feel touched out

-- you’re exhausted but somehow still alert
+- you are exhausted but somehow still alert

 But honestly?

-Most of the time, your nervous system has just been stuck in go-mode for too long.
+Most of the time, your nervous system has just been stuck in go mode for too long.

-And your body keeps score of that.
+And your body keeps the receipts.

 - tight shoulders